perfsonar/docs/install_debian.rst

 Bundle Installation on Debian
 ***********************************

 perfSONAR combines various sets of measurement tools and services.
-We provide the whole perfSONAR Toolkit as Debian packages for six different architectures.
+We provide the whole perfSONAR Toolkit as Debian packages for four different architectures.
 This should enable you to deploy a full perfSONAR node on one of the following distributions:

 * Debian 11 Bullseye
 * Debian 12 Bookworm